 The OAAP is pleased to announce that Kirsten Blume, JD, MA candidate has joined the OAAP as an Attorney Counselor Associate!

-Law firms have always been plagued by the “knowledge drain” that happens when experienced employees retire or leave the company, taking their acquired information and established relationships when they leave.
-Firms must find a way to capture and retain institutional knowledge and make critical knowledge accessible if they want to ensure business continuity, provide quality legal services, and maintain a competitive edge.
+Law firms have always been plagued by the 'knowledge drain': the loss of knowledge when experienced employees retire or leave.
+They take not only their accumulated knowledge but also valuable relationships.
+Firms must find a way to capture and retain institutional knowledge and make critical knowledge accessible to their teams if they want to ensure business continuity, provide quality legal services, and stay competitive.

 Following the recent string of bleak news, researchers are forecasting an “epidemic of resilience” because “resilience is the modal and normative response to trauma.”
 But what about those of us who have resilienced as hard as we can and are still exhausted and overwhelmed?
 For us, there is the concept of Post-Traumatic Growth.